-If you’re not happy with the name you’ve officially registered with the Kansas Secretary of State for your LLC then you can use what is called a trade name, fictitious name or DBA (“Doing Business As”) name.
-This is the business name that you present to the world on signs, cards, advertisements and your website.
+If you’re not happy with the name you’ve officially registered with the Kansas Secretary of State for your LLC, you can use what is called a trade name, fictitious name, or DBA (Doing Business As) name.
+This is the business name that you present to the world on signs, cards, advertisements, and your website.
 In Kansas, there aren’t any forms to apply for or state filing fees for trade names.

-A registered agent or resident agent is a person or professional service that is available during business hours on business days to receive mail, legal documents and service of process from official government agencies (like the Kansas Secretary of State and the Kansas Department of Revenue) on behalf of your business entity.
+A registered agent or resident agent is a person or professional service that is available during business hours on business days to receive mail, legal documents, and service of process from official government agencies (such as the Kansas Secretary of State and the Kansas Department of Revenue) on behalf of your business entity.

 There are two options when it comes to choosing a registered agent or resident agent for your LLC: you can either choose to take on the role of registered agent for your business yourself or you can hire a professional registered agent or resident agent service for your business in Kansas.
 I’ll tell you the benefits and drawbacks of each choice so that you can decide which is best for your business.

-You should also know that when you take on the role of registered agent for your business and miss a service of process, you could be sued and then have no way to defend yourself.
+You should also know that when you take on the role of registered agent for your business and miss a service of process, you could have no way to defend yourself in a lawsuit.
 This scenario often leads a judge to grant a default judgment against the LLC, which can result in catastrophic financial loss.
-Also, if you miss a piece of mail, legal document or service of process from a government agency, the Kansas Department of State may find that you aren’t complying with regulations regarding LLCs and registered agents in the state, which may cost your LLC its legal good standing status.
+Also, if you miss a piece of mail, legal document, or service of process from a government agency, the Kansas Department of State may find that you aren’t complying with regulations regarding LLCs and registered agents in the state, which may cost your LLC its legal good standing status.
 In short, you could either lose your business entirely or no longer be able to do business in a legal capacity in the state of Kansas.